thisismyrobot/moto-cube/README.md

 Source: https://www.instagram.com/p/CMxrGzos_UX/

-This is how configuration c currently looks using two panel types I'm working with, using a 100mm cube (I think I can go smaller):
+This is how configuration c currently looks using two panel types I'm working with, using a 100mm cube (I think I can go smaller, maybe down to 75mm):

 ![](doc/configuration-c.png)